weder96/aws-certification-learning/module-3/README.md

         - ap-southeast-2b
         - ap-southeast-2c

+Each AWS region contains multiple distinct locations called Availability Zones (AZs).
+Each AZ is engineered to be isolated from failures in other AZs.
+An AZ is a data center, and in some cases, an AZ consists of multiple data centers.

+AZs within a region provide inexpensive, low-latency network connectivity to other zones in the same region.
+This allows you to replicate your data across data centers in a synchronous manner so that failover can be automated and be transparent for your users.

+"They provide fault isolation"

+"They are connected by low-latency network connections"

 <img src="../images/extra/awsPregions.png" alt="aws Regions" width=300>

 - Each Availability Zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity
 - They are separated from each other so that they are isolated from disasters
 - They are connected with high bandwidth, ultra-low latency network

 <img src="../images/extra/infra.png" alt="aws" width=80%>
 **AWS Edge Locations**